tzhu-bio/UMI-ATAC-seq/README.md

 ##  Programs
 Run python program with the -h argument for detailed help on command-line parameters.
 ### umi_tools extract
 We use the `extract` function in `UMI tools` package.This program extracts UMIs from Illumina sequence reads and adds them to the FASTQ read1/read2 header.
-We can set `--bc-pattern=NNNNNN`.
+We can set `--bc-pattern=NNNNNN`(Here we take the first six bases as UMI sequence).
 We can process the paired-end UMI-ATAC-seq sequencing data like this:

 `$ umi_tools extract -I pair.1.fastq.gz --bc-pattern=NNNNNN \
        --read2-in=pair.2.fastq.gz --stdout=processed.1.fastq.gz \